GoldbergData/data-science-for-business-intelligence-northwestern/README.md

-# ML Course Docker Environment
+# Data Science for Business Intelligence - Northwestern

-This Docker container encapsulates the ML environment for your assignments.
-It uses a conda environment built from a YAML file and installs Jupyter Notebook for interactive work.
+This repository provides a complete, reproducible Docker-based environment for the Northwestern Data Science for Business Intelligence course.
+The goal is to allow students to complete assignments in a clean, preconfigured environment without installing libraries on their local system.

 ## Folder Structure